VerechoTJI/SimulationGame/prompt.md

 - **World:** A grid-based map with Land, Water, and Mountain tiles affecting movement.
 - **Entities:**
   - `Human`: Navigates using a hybrid system: a centralized **Flow Field** for scalable food-seeking when hungry, and **A\*** for individual wandering when not.
 Has `saturation`, eats `Rice`, and reproduces.
-  - `Sheep`: **(New)** A simple animal that wanders using A\*, eats `Rice` when hungry (using a localized spatial hash search), and reproduces.
+  - `Sheep`: A simple animal that wanders using A\*, eats `Rice` when hungry, and reproduces.
+Its food-seeking is now a **long-range, radius-based search** using the spatial hash, and it can correctly filter for _mature_ rice.
   - `Rice`: Matures over time and spawns naturally.
-  - **Optimization:** All entities are managed by a generic **Object Pooling** system to reduce runtime overhead.
+  - **Optimization:** All entities are managed by a generic **Object Pooling** system.
 All entities are tracked by a **Spatial Hash** grid for fast, proximity-based lookups.

 **Project File Hierarchy & Explanations:**

-- `config.json`: **Data-driven core.** Defines all simulation parameters, including entity attributes and spawning rules.
+- `config.json`: **Data-driven core.** Defines all simulation parameters, including entity attributes, spawning rules, and AI behaviors like search radius.
 - `cli_main.py`: **Minimal entry point.** Sets up Python path, calls main run function.
 - `presentation/`: **Presentation Layer.**
   - `__init__.py`: Marks as a package.
   - `main.py`: Orchestrates the CLI app, initializes services, `shared_state`, and threads.
   - `input_handler.py`: Manages keyboard input, updates `keys_down`, and dispatches commands.
   - `renderer.py`: Contains the `display` function responsible for drawing the entire game state to the terminal.
-Now handles rendering `Sheep`.
   - `game_loop.py`: Contains the primary `game_loop`.
-It handles smooth camera movement, drains the `command_queue` for logic commands, and controls the timed game tick.
+It handles smooth camera movement, drains the `command_queue`, and controls the timed game tick.
 - `application/`: **Application Layer.**
   - `__init__.py`: Marks as a package.
   - `config.py`: Singleton for loading `config.json`.
   - `game_service.py`: Exposes application use cases (e.g., `toggle_pause`, `execute_user_command`).
 Catches domain errors and translates them into user-facing log messages.
-Orchestrates the domain layer and prepares render data.
 - `domain/`: **Domain Layer.**
   - `__init__.py`: Marks as a package.
   - `object_pool.py`: Generic `ObjectPool` and `PooledObjectMixin`.